 - All cords and chargers

-- Universal converter — double-check what kinds of plugs your ship has (my ship had European plugs), and don’t forget your layovers in Argentina, Chile, or elsewhere
+- Universal converter with USB slots — double-check what kinds of plugs your ship has (my ship had European plugs), and don’t forget your layovers in Argentina, Chile, or elsewhere

 - Zoom lens

 - Extra camera batteries

 - External hard drive

 - Cozy shoes, boots or slippers for the boat (I wish I brought these)

 - Ski goggles (for windy days and zodiac rides)

 - If your ship has a Captain’s Dinner or dress-up night, potentially a nicer top or outfit